spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-multiple-stores.md

 {% endinfo_block %}

-With the Spryker Commerce OS, you can create multiple stores per your business requirements for different scenarios.
-The multi-store setup is very versatile and customizable—for example, you can do the following:
+With the Spryker Commerce OS, you can create multiple stores per business requirements for different scenarios.
+The multi-store setup is very versatile and customizable.
+For example, you can do the following:

-* Build one store for multiple countries and languages or separate stores for each region.
+* Build one store for multiple countries and languages, or separate stores for each region.
-* Make abstract products, discounts, and other logic and code shared between stores or create a dedicated setup for each of them.
+* Make abstract products, discounts, and other logic and code shared between stores, or create a dedicated setup for each of them.
-* Define separate search preferences to create an entirely different set of rankings, rules, and settings per store—for example, a date format or a currency.
+* Define separate search preferences to create an entirely different set of rankings, rules, and settings per store, such as a date format or a currency.
 * Set up a default store.

 ## Multi-store setup infrastructure options